top of page

 Yes, you can have a Catholic ceremony at your location

-You can have a Catholic wedding even if:
+Many couples are surprised to learn that they can still have a Catholic wedding even if:

-One of you, or both, have a previous marriage.
+• One or both of you have a previous marriage

-+Mike was consecrated as a bishop within a distinct independent Celtic Rite Catholic jurisdiction, which is an independent Catholic and Orthodox communion.
-We operate separately from the Roman Catholic Church and do not fall under the authority of the Roman Catholic Bishop of Rome.
-Our church is a unique entity, with roots tracing back to the early Apostolic Catholic churches in the Celtic regions.
++Mike was consecrated as a bishop within an independent Celtic Rite Catholic jurisdiction—an Independent Catholic and Orthodox communion.
+We are not under the authority of the Roman Catholic Church or the Bishop of Rome, but we share in the same Catholic faith and sacramental life, with roots reaching back to the earliest Apostolic churches in the Celtic tradition.

-+Mike’s apostolic succession is valid and can be traced back to Christ and the apostles through a lineage that includes Anglican, Greek Orthodox, Russian Orthodox, Coptic Orthodox, Old Catholic, Polish Catholic, Celtic Catholic, and Roman Catholic lines.
++Mike’s apostolic succession is valid and can be traced through multiple lineages—including Anglican, Greek Orthodox, Russian Orthodox, Coptic Orthodox, Old Catholic, Polish Catholic, Celtic Catholic, and Roman Catholic—ultimately back to Christ and the apostles themselves.

 Check out Special Marriage Information for Roman Catholics